-When it comes to history that you can feel in your hand, nothing beats a coin that has traveled across hundreds of years and thousands of miles to find a home in your collection or investment portfolio.
+When it comes to history that you can feel in your hand, nothing beats a coin that has travelled across hundreds or thousands of years and thousands of miles to find a home in your collection or investment portfolio.
 KJC holds a tremendous collection of coins from well over a millennia to a generation ago.
 Collectors and investors alike will enjoy perusing KJC’s inventory even just to take a look at the fine offerings available.

-One of the prizes, however, is one of the most sought after coins on the market.
+One of the prizes, however, is one of the most sought-after coins on the market.
 This is a coin that William Shakespeare or Sir Walter Raleigh might have grasped at one point.

 The 1558 Queen Elizabeth I gold sovereign is prized by collectors because of its intricate artistic design, unusual size, and other remarkable qualities.
 It truly was a coin that forecasts the advent of the greatest empire on sea and land in world history.
 KJC’s extensive selection of gold coins from across history has many such stories to tell.